Certificate in Hospitality Management1. Title and Origin:

 3. Entry Requirements:

-- • Score grade C6 or above for at least 2 GCE-O level subjects, or
+- • Score C6 or above in any three GCE O-level subjects, or

 - • Completed Year 2 of High School, or

 - • Minimum age: 17

 - • Scored C6 or above in GCE O-level English, or

 - • TOEFL IBT 54, or IELTS 5.0, or

 • Full Time: Theory study, 6 Months/135 hours, 5 sessions per week x 3 hours; On-the-job-training (OJT), 6 months